Antman261/commander-db/database/journal/DatabaseJournaling.md

 ## Is journaling useful for EggyDB as an event-based database?

-event sourcing takes inspiration from the journaling approach implemented by databases, so it's worth considering if a database journal would be redundant in an event sourcing database.
+Event Sourcing takes inspiration, in part, from the journaling approach implemented by databases.
+So, it's worth considering if a database journal would be redundant in an event sourcing database.

 What operations will EggyDB perform?